keeganskeate/etch/etch_mobility/static/etch_mobility/docs/privacy_policy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send us an email to <keeganskeate@gmail.com>.
+For any questions or concerns regarding the privacy policy, please send an email to <keeganskeate@gmail.com>.